hydrationdynamics/zeigen/README.rst

 Requirements
 ------------

-* Tested on Python 3.7 to 3.9 on Linux and Mac
+* Tested on Python 3.9 and 3.10 on Linux and Mac

 Installation